butaneprotocol/oracles/README.md

 #### With DKG

 This oracle supports a "keygen mode".
-If every node is running in "keygen mode", they will collectively generate a new set up keys and store them to disk.
+If every node is running in "keygen mode", they will collectively generate a new set of keys and store them to disk.

 To initiate DKG, set `keygen.enabled` to `true` in your `config.yaml`.
 Make sure that every node agrees on the value of `keygen.min_signers`, or DKG will fail.